th2-net/remotehand/README.md

 sendKeys1,xpath,<matcher>,input,some input...
 ```

-You can use in script the parameter 'webId', RemoteHand will replace it with 'locator' and 'matcher'.
-But these parameters can not be used together!
+You can use in script the parameter `webId`, RemoteHand will replace it with `locator` and `matcher`.
+These parameters can not be used together!